Sell My House | Probate

 How To Probate And Settle An Estate In Florida

 Probate is defined as the legal process by which both personal and real property in an estate is transferred to the heirs or beneficiaries of the deceased person.
-There are two different kinds of probates; formal administration and summary administration.
+As a result, there are two different kinds of probates; formal administration and summary administration.

 House Traders is very familiar with both types of probates, as we process them regularly.
 We can even cover all costs related to probate.
 We use local, reputable law offices, which specialize in probates.
 If you have been named the Personal Representative of an estate, the process can typically be completed in just a few short weeks.

 Before the probate can be completed, there are a few things the estate will need to provide:

 - Notice of Trust (if the home is owned by a trust)

 - Homestead Status